uwescience/tpch-myrial/README.md

 ## Caveats

 - The queries are currently modified to omit sorting (`ORDER BY`) because [MyriaL does not yet support ORDER BY](https://github.com/uwescience/raco/issues/174).
-- If you want to use the templates for the ad-hoc TPC-H benchmark, then you will need to fix the date ranges (e.g., https://github.com/uwescience/tpch-myrial/blob/master/templates/4.sql).
-MyriaL doesn't have date intervals and qgen expects them.
+- If you want qgen to work in general (e.g., to use the templates for the traditional ad-hoc TPC-H benchmark), then you need to fix the date ranges.
+See [query 4](https://github.com/uwescience/tpch-myrial/blob/master/templates/4.sql) for an example.
+MyriaL doesn't have date intervals, but qgen expects them.
 The easiest fix is to [extend Raco with a built-in function](https://github.com/uwescience/raco/issues/523).